One man discovers a dog’s role in helping with depression.

 A walk with pets

 Whenever Rob took Mali for a walk, he immediately felt a sharp uptick in his mood.
-No matter how his day went, how low he felt or had low energy, going out with Mali for a walk had an immediate positive effect on Rob.
-One particular incident that Rob especially remembers is when even the weather was in line with Rob.
+No matter how his day went, or how low he felt, going out with Mali for a walk had an immediate positive effect.
+One particular incident that Rob remembers is an especially low day.
 It was windy, damp, and cold outside.
-Rob, as usual, did not want to do much, he wanted just to lie down lazily, going out was not an option he would have pursued.
-At this time, Mali gave a damn about the awful weather.
-She was all excited to step out.
-He wanted to follow his routine of enjoying the fresh air and have some fun.
+Rob did not want to do anything, let alone get out of the house.
+But Mali didn’t care.
+He was excited to go out and play!
 Rob had no other option but to oblige.
-Through this simple effort, he saw how relaxed he felt with the tension in his body melting away.
-He started feeling better.
+As soon as he stepped out of the house, he noticed a change in his temperament.

 Dogs are furry antidepressants!

 Expressing feelings has long threatened to topple the idea of masculinity.
 At the risk of generalizing, men frequently resist help for their symptoms.
 Their depression and other mental health issues also go unreported because of a lack of awareness regarding its treatment.
 Rob wanted to change prevalent attitudes towards this disease.
 Osman believes that Dudes & Dogs helped him come out of his depression.

 Dudes & Dogs aims is to change the perspective of the next generation.
 Rob began by inviting his friends and their pets for a walk with him and Mali.
 Sometimes it would be a quiet walk, but there were instances where his friends began opening up.
 The combination of exercise, a furry companion and a friend in need proved to be the secret ingredient to their mental relief.
 Dogs act as unwitting antidepressants and allow their human friends to get silly with them!